ContentStudio API plan is now available. Create automations using Claude, Zapier, n8n, make, etc. Explore plan!

 Key skills every social media manager needs

 Social media managers are responsible for the full path from idea to published post and from audience response to performance insight.
 That takes a mix of creative, analytical, and communication skills.
+Here are Key social media manager skills:

-• Content coordination: Turning campaigns, product updates, and audience needs into a clear content calendar.
+• Content coordination: Turning campaigns, product updates, and audience needs into a clear content calendar

-• Copywriting: Writing captions, hooks, CTAs, and replies that fit the platform and brand voice.
+• Copywriting: Writing captions, hooks, CTAs, and replies that fit the platform and brand voice

-• Visual judgment: Knowing what makes graphics, videos, carousels, and images work in the feed.
+• Visual judgment: Knowing what makes graphics, videos, carousels, and images work in the feed

-• Community engagement: Managing comments, DMs, mentions, and replies with context and consistency.
+• Community engagement: Managing comments, DMs, mentions, and replies with context and consistency

-• Analytics and reporting: Reading performance data and using it to improve future content.
+• Analytics and reporting: Reading performance data and using it to improve future content

-• Trend awareness: Spotting relevant trends without forcing the brand into conversations that do not fit.
+• Trend awareness: Spotting relevant trends without forcing the brand into conversations that do not fit

-• Platform knowledge: Understanding how content behavior, formats, and expectations change across channels.
+• Platform knowledge: Understanding how content behavior, formats, and expectations change across channels

-• Collaboration: Working smoothly with designers, writers, managers, clients, and support teams.
+• Collaboration: Working smoothly with designers, writers, managers, clients, and support teams

-• Customer understanding: Knowing what the audience asks, values, struggles with, and responds to.
+• Customer understanding: Knowing what the audience asks, values, struggles with, and responds to

 How to manage social media

-Here’s how to build that workflow step by step.
+Here is how to build that workflow step by step.

 1. Define your social media goals